 The Board of Regents for Oklahoma State University/A&M Colleges, the governing board, has appointed necessary officers for the purpose of protecting personnel and property at Oklahoma State University-Oklahoma City.
 These officers are assigned to the Office of Safety and Security, which has the responsibility and authority for the administration and enforcement of the university's parking and traffic regulations.
-The annual parking fee assessed to all students is \$65.
+The parking fee is assessed per semester; \$25 for Fall and Spring, and \$15 for summer.
 Hangtags are required to be displayed on the student, faculty, or staff member's motor vehicle mirror to park on university property.
 Student registration hangtags are issued by Business Services, located on the second floor of the Administration Building.
 Additional hangtags may be purchased for \$1.
 Faculty and staff may pick up their hangtag at Human Resources located on the second floor of the Administration Building.